TheNewtonCapstone/blog/_posts/2024-08-11-first-milestone.md

 ### Software: The Ideal Environment
 This is where the sky is blue and the sun is shining... for now.
 Since we had a working model which could balance itself in a flat simulated environment, we decided our next move would be to try to mimic real-life in Isaac Sim as closely as possible.
 Houssam took care of domain randomization while Augusto used perlin noise for procedural terrain generation.

-### Electrical: Simple solutions to simple problems
+### Electrical: Simple Solutions to Simple Problems
 The entire electrical system was built on an an approach of simplicity and efficiency of design.
 We used only elements we already had, from the motors to the voltage converters to the batteries.

-For the power, we used 3 11.1V drone LiPo batteries, which gave us a total voltage of 37.8.
+For power, we used 3 11.1V drone LiPo batteries, which gave us a total voltage of 37.8.
 While we could have used a single 6s at full charge, we needed the system to be as stable as possible for the AI, therefore we gave it a stepped down 24V.

 For the voltage converters, we used two step down converters with adjustable voltage output.

-Finally, the motors were two CM36-3650 Reduction Geared Motor, which have an encoder output, and speed control and direction control inputs.
+Finally, the motors were two `CM36-3650` Reduction Geared Motor, which have an encoder output, and speed control and direction control inputs.
 This allowed us to control the motor with no external board or equipment.
 However, the datasheet and information on this motor was extremely rare and unprecise, which led to a lot of troubleshooting, as we did not have, for example, the number of pulses per rotation of the encoder.

+### Conclusion

+This is a small step in the greater adventure beyond: stay tuned for more updates :)